NOTICE for Schools, Academies, Colleges,

 The casing, made from sheet aluminium, is extremely robust and secure, it houses the keyboard and shields the Raspberry Pi (RPi) protecting it from electronic shorting, static and physical damage.

 There are six available USB ports after the mouse and keyboard are connected and a specially designed and clearly labelled FUZE General Purpose Input/Output (GPIO) Board which allows for RPi breakout boards to be easily added.

 The FUZE GPIO board: protects, duplicates and clearly labels the RPi pins.
 These pins can be programmed to interact in amazing ways with the real world from receiving analogue sensor inputs to controlling LEDs, Joysticks, Robotics, motors and much more.

-The FUZE I/O board greatly simplifies the Raspberry Pi GPIO connector by separating, and clearly labelling the most common functions (Voltage, Ground, Digital IO and PWM) but goes further with the addition of four analogue In ports and one Out port (as the Raspberry Pi lacks analog).
+The FUZE I/O board greatly simplifies the Raspberry Pi GPIO connector by separating, and clearly labelling, the most common functions (Voltage, Ground, Digital IO and PWM) but goes further with the addition of four analogue In ports and one Out port (as the Raspberry Pi lacks analogue).

 A black (840 socket) solder-less breadboard: companion to the I/O board allows simple electronics projects to be developed without the need for a soldering iron.